 - A vector brush object is created, with uniform width and the current brush style.

-The brush style and settings of vector brush objects can be changed at any time, by selecting the objects and setting the brush options from the Brush panel.
-Previously defined brush presets and styles can also be elected using the Brush Presets panel from the Panels - Presets menu, or the Brush Styles panel from the Panels - Styles menu.
+The brush style and the options of the vector brushes can be changed at any time, by selecting the objects and setting the brush options from the Brush panel.
+Previously defined brush presets and styles can also be selected using the Brush Presets panel from the Panels - Presets menu, or the Brush Styles panel from the Panels - Styles menu.

 Existing objects can be also be decorated with brush strokes using the Appearance panel, by adding one or more brush styles to the list of object content.

 Brush paints can contain complex vector objects, stretched along shapes.
 In some cases, it may be necessary to access and modify these objects, and discard the brush paint attribute.
 A vector brush outline can be converted into the constituent objects, using the Expand Stroke command from the Styles menu.